-Here I share (freely) data I have collected with everyone.
-This includes data I haven’t analysed yet (in this case, please contact me at firstname.lastname@example.org): If it’s something I’ve been planning to do with these data, let’s collaborate.
-If it’s something else, good for you!
+Here I share data I have collected, including data that I haven’t analysed yet (in this case, please contact me at email@example.com): If it’s something I’ve been planning to do with these data, let’s collaborate; if it’s something else, good for you!
 A citation would be appreciated.

 Note: I haven’t prepared all the documentation yet.
 If you can’t wait, send me an e-mail.

 Meta-Analysis on Ethnic Discrimination in Hiring

 - OECD countries, 1990 to 2015: on Dataverse.

 We’re working on an update as of 2021.